imarc/handbook/frontend.markdown

 most specific to least specific.
 A standard delimiter such as `–` should be employed to indicate distinct content levels.

-	<title>Writing Content For Your Website – Support – iMarc</title>
+	<title>Writing Content For Your Website – Support – Imarc</title>

 This shows that I’m on the page called *Writing Content For Your Website*.
-That page lives in a section called *Support* which resides in a website for *iMarc*.
+That page lives in a section called *Support* which resides in a website for *Imarc*.

 The homepage should include the site or company name, followed by a simple description of the entire website.

-	<title>iMarc – Web Design, Online Applications, Boston, MA</title>
+	<title>Imarc – Web Design, Online Applications, Boston, MA</title>

 ### Meta Description